-This paper solves the model numerically through the first-order approximation.
+This paper solves the model numerically through the first order approximation.
 To implement the perturbation method, I calibrate the parameters of the basic model introduced in the previous section.
 The target country is South Korea, and the time unit is one quarter, as in the model.

-I set the share of non-housing consumption parameter, $\gamma = 0.0193$, to match average housing consumption share in South Korea over the sample period, from 1975 Q1 to 2017 Q4, which is 15.2%.
+I set the share of non-housing consumption parameter, $\gamma = 0.0193$ , to match average housing consumption share in South Korea over the sample period, from 1975 Q1 to 2017 Q4, which is 15.2%.
 Together with the other calibrated parameters, it pins down the average housing consumption share.
 For the intratemporal elasticity of substitution between non-housing consumption goods and housing services, Flavin and Nakagawa (2008), Li et al. (2016), and Stokey (2009) estimated the elasticity using household-level data, and they found that it is less than one.
 That is, non-housing consumption goods and housing services are complements according to the elasticity.
-Song (2011, 2012) and Davidoff and Yoshida (2013) also estimated the elasticity to be less than one from macro-level aggregate consumption data.
-In this paper, I pick $\eta = 0.35$, which is the estimate Song (2012) provides.18 The steady-state level of interest rate, r^ , is set to 0.01 to match the average long-run interest rate per annum in Korea, 3.91% over the sample period, which is from 1981 to 2017 considering data availability.
-The subjective discount factor is calibrated to $\beta = 0.95$ following Iacoviello (2005).
+Song (2011, 2012) and Davidoff and Yoshida (2013) also estimated the elasticity less than one from macro-level aggregate consumption data.
+In this paper, I pick $\eta = 0.35$ which is the estimates Song (2012) provides.
+The steady state level of interest rate, $r^$ , is set to 0.01 to match the average long run interest rate per annum in Korea, 3.91%. over the sample period, which is from 1981 to 2017 considering data availability.
+For the subjective discount factor is calibrated to $\beta = 0.95$ following Iacoviello (2005).
 Notice that $\beta(1+r^) < 1$ because households are assumed to be sufficiently impatient, which lets them bind a borrowing constraint.
-Quarterly housing depreciation rate, δ , is set to 0.0025 following Iacoviello and Neri (2010).
+Quarterly housing depreciation rate, $\delta$ , is set to 0.0025 following Iacoviello and Neri (2010).
 In the case of the key parameter of the collateral constraint, m, the average loan-to-value (LTV) ratio for mortgages in Korea is considered.
-Due to the limited data availability for the actual LTV
+Due to the limited data availability for the actual LTV ratio in South Korea, I make use of the average over the recent five years as a proxy.
+According to Bank of Korea, the average LTV ratio from 2012 to 2017 is 40~60%.
+Also, Korean Financial Supervisory Services reported that the average LTV ratio was 53% as of the end of 2016.
+Hence, I set m = 0.5 for the baseline calibration.
+Although a regulatory LTV ratio can be regarded as one candidate for m, there is a substantial gap between the regulatory ratio (70% since July 2014) and the actual ratio in Korea.
+The homeowner proportion parameter, $\omega$ is set to 0.55 to match the average homeownership rate in Korea, 55% over the sample period between 1995 and 2016., Note that there is little variation in the homeownership rate over the sample period from 1995 to 2016.
+I set the labor share parameter for each sector's production function 0.59.
+I assume the same labor share across sectors, and the calculated average labor income share for South Korea based on OECD database between 1975 and 2017 is 59.4%.